“The Monterey Peninsula is the greatest meeting of land and sea that nature has produced.”

 Hallowed grounds.
 There are six world-renowned courses along the 17-Mile Drive: Pebble Beach, Links at Spanish Bay, Spyglass Hill, Cypress Point, Poppy Hills, and Del Monte.
 The courses are popular with visitors and frequently hold celebrity golf tournaments.

 Want to learn more about things to do in the Monterey Bay area?
-Check out our blog here.
+Check out our blogs about Monterey and Carmel.

 In the next section we’ll describe each of the 17-Mile Drive stops from start to finish.
 Then, we answer these questions covering what you should know before you go: